PPP MPA says India illegally occupying Junagarh

 According to international laws, Ahmad Karim Kundi said, Junagarh was a part of Pakistan, which India had occupied illegally.

-The PPP lawmaker said he had requested the KP Assembly to ask the federal government to get its rights and create awareness among the youths about their rights and illegal occupation of India.a
+The PPP lawmaker said he had requested the KP Assembly to ask the federal government to get its rights and create awareness among the youths about their rights and illegal occupation of India.